johndaviesco/ToDo-App-REST-DB/README.md

 curl -X DELETE http://ec2-54-206-41-25.ap-southeast-2.compute.amazonaws.com:3000/api/v1/todos/31
 ```

+### Rest Interface

+  My rest interfaces are located server/routes/index.js
+  I have Implemented GET, PUT, POST and DELETE

+  Definition: REST stands for Representational State Transfer.
+It relies on a stateless, client-server, cacheable communications protocol and in virtually all cases, the HTTP protocol is used.
+REST is an architecture style for designing networked applications.

 ### Error Handling

 I did all my error handling in app.js at the root of the project.
 I cover all the major Http errors such as.
 I achieved this using expresses built in error handling library and a if else block.